Skip to content

 Questions to Explore

-On revenue: - "Compare CivicOS's revenue model to Mastodon's funding model (Patreon/donations).
-Why would CivicOS's approach be more sustainable?" - "What's the minimum number of paying customers needed to cover infrastructure costs for 10 cities?" - "How would pricing change if CivicOS partnered with an existing civic data aggregator?"
+On revenue: - "Compare this revenue model to Mastodon's funding model (Patreon/donations).
+Why might commercial service revenue be more sustainable?" - "What's the minimum number of paying customers needed to cover infrastructure costs for 10 cities?" - "How would pricing change with a data aggregation partner?"

-On sustainability: - "What happens to the system if CivicOS ceases to exist?
-How much of the value survives?" - "What's the risk that city government customers pressure CivicOS to add features that compromise neutrality?" - "How should CivicOS handle a situation where its largest funder disagrees with the anti-revenue constraints?"
+On sustainability: - "What happens to the system if the founding operator ceases to exist?
+How much of the value survives?" - "What's the risk that city government customers pressure an operator to add features that compromise neutrality?" - "How should an operator handle a situation where its largest funder disagrees with the anti-revenue constraints?"